robfalken/permissionable/README.md

 `user.permissions.include?(:read_books, :delete_books)`

 #### Add permissions
-You can add permissions to your resource with the familiar "add to array"-syntax.
+You can add permissions to your resource with the familiar "append to"-syntax.
 To add permissions to :read_books to your user:
 `user.permissions << :read_books`

 You can also add an array of permissions yo your array of permissions: